jadeglaze/spock/README.md

 - [x] load convo messages from db when selected in convo nav
 - [x] load actual list of conversations from DB into left nav
 - [x] new convo button
+- [x] Bug: Active conversation is not selected in the left nav.
 - [ ] save convo to DB as messages are added
 - [ ] add tool 3
 - [ ] Remove joke tool